CartoDB/carto-vl/docs/guides/using-data-in-your-visualization-with-sources.md

     ]
 };
 ```
-> If your dataset is much bigger, you'd probably store that content in an external file (see more Advanced examples)
+> If your dataset is much bigger, you would probably store that content in an external file (see this [External GeoJSON layer](https://carto.com/developers/carto-vl/examples/#example-external-geojson-layer) example).

 And then use it within a GeoJSON source, like this:
 ```js